ymanshur/synasishouse/inventory-service/README.md

 ### Functional

-1. Other parties might acquire a stock via a checkout endpoint.
-The application will **hold reserved stock for later confirmation**.
+1. Order service might acquire a stock via a checkout endpoint.
+The application will **hold stock for later reserve**.
-2. If at any time there is a failure for the next process, the reserved **stock can be released**.
+2. If at any time there is a failure for the next process, the hold **stock can be released**.
 3. For further development, stock can only be held for a certain period of time, such as 24 hours.
-After that time, the application will release the stock and will notify the *Order* application or send it in the form of an event to a message broker.
+After that time, the application will hold back the stock and will notify the Order service or send it as an event to a message broker.

     The **expiry system** that will be applied;
-    1. Synchronously, every time a product is checked out or released, along with other stock.
+    1. Synchronously, once a product has checked out or released, along with other stock.
     2. Scheduling and batching processes are carried out so as not to interfere with organic traffic.

 ### Non Functional

 - Exposes gRPC endpoints.
+- Cache the product data for total stock in displaying interface using write-through pattern

 ## Getting Started